No. 1– Par 4, 428 Yards – Farrview

-Dedicated to the late Heather Farr, local LPGA standout and Grayhawk ambassador, the first hole is memorialized with a statue of her holding a picture-perfect follow-through.
+Dedicated to the late Heather Farr, local LPGA standout and Grayhawk ambassador, the first hole is memorialized statue of her holding a perfect follow-through.
 The tee shot sets up for a left-to-right ball flight to a medium-sized fairway.
-The green at the first is large with an upper tier to the back right.
+The green is large with an upper tier in the back right.
 A lone bunker guards the right and a series of grass swales guard the left.

 A huge bunker and desert area run along the right side of the fairway.
-The prudent play is with a long iron or fairway wood to the left aiming for the fat part of the fairway.
-Driver is an option; however, the landing area begins to pinch in where most drives come to rest.
+The safe play is with a long iron or fairway wood to the left.
+Driver is an option, but the landing area narrows where most drives come to rest.
 A deep pot bunker is located in the front and another large bunker is located short-right.
-The green has two distinct levels and the transition from level to level is quite steep.
+The green has two distinct levels with a steep transition between in between.

-This dogleg left offers risk/reward options.
-The aggressive play is to cut the dogleg leaving a mid to long iron into the large multi-tiered green.
-However, if the tee shot comes up short, it will likely land in the middle of a group of Mesquite trees.
+The aggressive play is to cut the dogleg leaving a mid- to long-iron into the large multi-level green.
+However, if it comes up short, the ball will likely find a group of Mesquite trees.
 The approach is guarded by the hole’s namesake – three bunkers located short-right.
-The bunkers are quite deep with steep faces buttressed by railroad ties making these three sisters the type of girls that you wouldn’t bring home to mother.
+They are quite deep with steep faces buttressed by railroad ties.

-The green on this par 3 is large and offers several challenging pin placements.
+The green is large and offers several challenging pin placements.
 A huge bunker fronts the green, and another one is located to the left.
 The green falls away to the right making for a difficult up and down from there.

 The sixth hole is a straightaway, wide-open monster of a hole that challenges golfers to bomb it from the tee.
 The hole gets its name from the dramatic ridge along the left side that rolls down nearly 15 feet and then back up to a plateau fairway.
 Grass bunkers guard the right side of the large and receptive green.

-Big hitters may want to leave the big dog in the kennel, as a group of trees and desert pinch in on the fairway at about 270 yards.
+Big hitters may want to leave the big dog in the kennel, as a group of trees encroach into the landing area.
 The green is huge and has two levels.
 A large bunker is located to the left of the green and a series of large grass mounds run along the right side.

 Depending upon the wind direction, this hole can be quite a challenge.
-A bold drive down the left side will cut off some distance, and the conservative bail-out to the right results in a long second shot.
+A bold drive down the left side cuts off significant distance, as the conservative bail-out to the right results in a long second shot.
 Bunkers left guard the green, plus a deep desert box canyon falls off to the left.

-One of the most recognizable holes on the Talon Course, the eleventh is characterized by an enormous box canyon that surrounds the Talon tee box and extends to the front of the green.
-In fact, a suspension bridge is used to access the back tee.
+Perhaps the most recognizable hole on Talon, an enormous box canyon lies between the tee and green.
+In fact, a suspension bridge is used to access the back “Talon” tee.
 The tee shot is all carry over the chasm to a two-tiered green that is well-guarded by bunkers.
-Short is dead.

 #12 Par-4 449 Yards – Double Cross